 If the FTO does not receive a response to the Authentication-Request frame, it may reissue the request following the restrictions given for Authentication frames in 11.3 (STA authentication and association).
-If the Status Code field value returned by the target AP is SUCCESS, the FTO and target AP transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.1 (FT reassociation in an RSN)).
+If the Status Code field value returned by the target FTR is SUCCESS, the FTO and target FTR transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.1 (FT reassociation in an RSN)).
 Handling of errors returned in the Status Code field shall be as specified in 11.3 (STA authentication and association).

 TGbe editor: Change 13.7 as follows (track change on): (#5070):